Love Where You Live

 It's Time to Talk About the Future of Our Region

-What does the Sunshine Coast look like to you in five, ten, twenty years time?
-What will neighborhoods look like?
-How's about our parks and roads?
-What impact may climate have on our plans?
+What will the Sunshine Coast look like in five, ten, twenty years time?
+What will our neighborhoods look like?
+What will our parks and roads look like?
+What impact will climate have on our plans?

-The SCRD's Official Community Plan Renewal will provide the guidebook to help answer those questions and decide how the region grows and changes in the future.
+The Sunshine Coast Regional District’s Official Community Plan Renewal will provide the guidebook to help answer these questions and decide how the region will grow and change in the future.

 Here’s the best part.
 YOU get to have a say in WHAT this guidebook looks like.